-Learning how to house train an adult dog isn’t the only thing you’ll need to do.
-If you don’t clean a soiled area thoroughly, it is very likely that your dog will go in the same area again.
+Learning how to house-train an adult dog isn't the only thing you'll need to do.
+If you don't clean a soiled area thoroughly, it is very likely that your dog will go to the same area again.

 This is also important if previous tenants in your home have had animals that urinated on the carpet.
 You may not smell the odor, but your dog will.
 Their noses are much stronger than ours.

 My last piece of advice for how to housetrain an adult dog, or any dog for that matter, is to spend time observing your pet.
 He's likely to behave the same way each time he needs to use the bathroom.

 Some dogs whine or pace, making it easy to see that they need to go.
 Others will sit quietly by the door or go to their favorite hiding spot to relieve themselves.
 By taking the time to observe your dog, you'll be able to head off any accidents by putting him outside as soon as you notice the warning signs.

 Another method for house training a dog is through using traditional puppy pee pads.
 If you decide to train your pooch using these training pads for dogs, then I recommend you watch my video comparison of the best puppy training pads and see which one is right specifically for you and your pet.